 Antimicrobial bath additive for dry and pruritic skin conditions.

-Purified coal tar preparations for treatment of sub-acute and chronic psoriasis
+Purified coal tar preparation for treatment of sub-acute and chronic psoriasis

 Explore product information for patients